Key Breed Facts

 Average Cost to keep/care for a Pyrenean Mastiff

-Although very popular in their native land, the Pyrenean Mastiff was only recognised as a breed in its own right by the Club del Mastín del Pirineo de España in Spain in 1977.
+It was not until the 1970’s that a renewed interest in the breed saw the numbers of Pyrenean Mastiffs rise again all thanks to the efforts of breed enthusiasts they were saved from extinction.
+However, even today, the breed is quite rare.
+Although popular in their native land, the Pyrenean Mastiff was only recognised as a breed in its own right by the Club del Mastín del Pirineo de España in Spain in 1977.
 In 1982, the breed received recognition from the FCI and today, the Pyrenean Mastiff is Kennel Club registered here in the UK although a breed standard has not as yet been established for these large, imposing dogs.

 Height at the withers: Males 76.2 - 81.28 cm, Females 74.93 - 81.28 cm

 Average weight: Males 81 - 100 kg, Females 81 - 100 kg

 It is worth noting that the Pyrenean Mastiff does not have a Kennel Club Breed Standard as yet and as such, the breed cannot be shown at any Kennel Club licensed Breed Shows.

 Pyrenean Mastiffs are large and impressive looking dogs that boast a well-balanced look about them.
 Although very large, they never give the impression of being heavy or sluggish when they move and if anything, they are extremely light on their feet.
 Their heads are large and strong being quite long with a dog's skull being a little longer than their muzzle.
 They have a very slight stop and quite a pronounced occipital bone.
 Their muzzles taper to the tip of the nose with dogs having straight bridges to their noses.